 Consider this react component where the parent component "componentParent" has two child components, "componentOne" and "ComponentTwo".

 ComponentOne has a button that increases the count state set in the parent component.
-So, ideally when countOne changes on the click of the button, only componentOne should re-render.
-That is not the case with componentTwo re- rendering as well despite its props remaining unchanged.
+So, ideally, when countOne changes with the click of a button, only componentOne should re-render.
+That is not the case with componentTwo re-rendering as well despite its props remaining unchanged.
 This is due to the parent component re-rendering and can subsequently cause a performance bottleneck if there are a lot of child components under the parent.
 It is the same scenario with the render method in class components as well.

 In order to optimize the re-rendering process, react authors came up with React.memo and React pure component for functional and class components respectively, both provide a way to compare old and new props and re-rendering only if there is a change.